Revised January 2024

 “Services” means the services provided or contracted to be provided by Supplier, as specifically defined in a Purchase Order.

 “Subcontractors” means subcontractors retained by Supplier and approved by Company in accordance with the terms of Section 12 herein, and its cognate “Subcontractor” means any one of such Subcontractors.

 “Supplier” means the supplier named on the Purchase Order.

-“Supplier Personnel” means employees, Subcontractors, Contractors (as defined by Applicable Law), Service Providers (as defined by Applicable Law), agents, brokers, representatives, consultants, and any other person(s) hired, retained or employed by Supplier or under Supplier’s direction or control.
+“Supplier Personnel” means employees, Subcontractors, independent contractors, and any other person(s) hired, retained or employed by Supplier or under Supplier’s direction or control.

 “Terms and Conditions” shall have the meaning set forth in the first paragraph hereof.